Bialetti

-Bialetti is an Italian brand founded by Alfonso Bialetti of coffee machines, cookware and small kitchen appliances.
-The brand is owned by Bialetti Industries.
+Bialetti is an Italian brand of coffee machines, cookware, and small kitchen appliances founded by Alfonso Bialetti.
+Its most well-known product is the Moka pot line of stovetop coffeemakers.

 History

 Alfonso Bialetti first acquired his metal-working skills by working for a decade in the French aluminium industry.
-By 1919 he had established his own metal and machine workshop in Crusinallo (in his native Piedmont) to make aluminium products: this was the foundation of the Bialetti company.
+By 1919, he had established his own metal and machine workshop in Crusinallo (in his native Piedmont) to make aluminium products: this was the foundation of the Bialetti company.
 He transformed his workshop – Alfonso Bialetti & C. Fonderia in Conchiglia – into a studio for design and production.
-In 1933, Bialetti founded the brand and focused on manufacturing moka pots.
+In 1933, Bialetti founded the brand and invented Moka pots.
 The company was later operated by his son Renato Bialetti.

 After a period of crisis in the 1970s and 1980s, Bialetti merged with Rondine Italia in 1993 and founded a new company named Bialetti Industrie S.p.A., based in Brescia.

 Francesco Ranzoni acts as both President and CEO of the company.

-At the end of 2015, the company's income statement registers a total revenue of €172.4 million, 6.9% more than 2014 (€161.2 million).
+At the end of 2015, the company's income statement registered a total revenue of €172.4 million, 6.9% more than 2014 (€161.2 million).

 In 2010, a study calculated that 90% of Italian families own a moka pot made by Bialetti.

+In April 2025 Nuo Capital, a Luxembourg-based fund controlled by Stephen Cheng, has signed an agreement to purchase 78.567% of Bialetti's shares.